Prevents bone loss.

 - NauseaNausea5% for Boniva vs.0% for placebo

-What to expect when you start Boniva (Ibandronate)Skip what to expect section.
+What to expect when you take Boniva (Ibandronate)Skip what to expect section.
 Skip to Risks & Warnings section.

 - Can be taken as a tablet or as an intravenous infusion.